arghyadipchak/zooom/README.md

 ## Configuration File

-The `config.json` files contains the configurations for Zooom.
+The `config.json` file contains the configurations for Zooom.
 Following keys are required:

 - `sources`: Array of sources.
 Each source is either the location of file containing an array of Meeting objects or a http(s) endpoint that return an array of Meeting objects as the body
 - `buffer`: